Business Resources

 Business Funding

 Many small businesses are underserved by traditional lenders, with Black business owners continuing to have a higher rejection rate than White business owners.
-We’ve connected with a service that offers financing and term loans to businesses that have been in operation for at least four month and AI-Powered Platform to help make your business more bankable.
+We’ve connected with a service that offers financing and term loans to businesses that have been in operation for at least four month and AI-powered platform to help make your business more bankable.

 Not sure if you qualify?
 Click through to create a free borrower profile and generate a Bankability Index Score which shows how attractive your business is to potential lenders (and what you need to work on).